brunodnc/brunodnc/README.md

-### Hi there 👋, my name is Bruno
+## Hi there 👋, my name is Bruno
-#### I am a WebDev student
+### I am a software developer.
 [comment]: <![I am a WebDev student](bannerurl) // adicionar um banner futuramente>

-I am a software developer.
-Here in my GitHub profile you will find my study code and side projects.
+#### Here in my GitHub profile you will find my study code and side projects.
 Thanks for the visit and remember to drink some water :)

 JS / Bash / MySQL / PostgreSQL / Node.js / React / Mongoose / Docker